 One Pot Beef Stroganoff – the perfect easy and comforting weeknight meal.
-Best of all, this skillet beef stroganoff recipe creates classic comfort food is made in just one pan with tender slices of beef and creamy mushrooms, so clean up is easy!
+Best of all, this skillet beef stroganoff recipe creates classic comfort food with tender slices of beef and creamy mushrooms, so clean up is easy!

 It’s a flavorful and filling dish and I love the fact you’re not stuck with an extra pot to wash.
 That makes this easy one pan meal especially perfect for those busy weeknights or lazy weekends!